Planning for Medical School: Information for Applicants

 The type of interview formats that medical schools use varies by school.
 However, there are two main types: Multiple Mini Interviews (MMI) and traditional interviews.
 MMIs typically involve answering scripted questions in a timed series of short interviews.
 This style of interview is designed to measure character, critical thinking, and interpersonal skills.
 Traditional interviews generally involve a longer series of questions in an individual meeting with two or even three different people, often including a current medical student and/or faculty member.

-Stanford offers a variety of resources to help current Stanford students and alums prepare for interviews: BEAM, oral communications tutors at the Hume Center for Writing and Speaking, and the Office of Academic Advising all offer mock interviews.
-For mock interviews with Academic Advising, please call 650-723-2426 for scheduling.
+Stanford offers a variety of resources to help current Stanford students and alums prepare for interviews: Stanford Career Education, oral communications tutors at the Hume Center for Writing and Speaking, and the Office of Academic Advising all offer mock interviews.
+For mock interviews with Academic Advising, please make an appointment to meet with a pre-professional advisor.

 For information on AMCAS, MCAT, and other items: AAMC